 “The thing about English is it is never the same and it often depends on the kids that are in the room and I enjoyed teaching English… but the Geography syllabus back then.
 You know the Shannon always flows in the one direction and you can’t really f…k around with it and even if you draw it on the board from Limerick up it is still going to be flowing down.
 Geography was not there for me anymore.”

 He must have been an inspiring teacher as a couple of years ago he and one of his ex pupils at Greendale Community School, Enda Walsh had stage-musicals (The Commitments and Once) running opposite each other in London’s West End.

 The Commitments movie and subsequent stage show were based on some pretty classic soul music: “The decision to go for soul music with The Commitments was not because I wanted to write about soul music, although I love soul music, but it was a practical one as I wanted a big band.
 I wanted a bigger band and I wanted women in the band, which was very rare back then.

-“There were two Ska bands, The Beat and The Specials and they had older men in them, which I thought was terrific, like Rico Rodriguez in The Specials, who played the trombone and he was so much older than the lads in the band.
+“There were two Ska bands, The Beat and and they had older men in them, which I thought was terrific, like Rico Rodriguez in The Specials, who played the trombone and he was so much older than the lads in the band.
 I found this really interesting.